 The difference between the highest and lowest values gives a vitamin b6 range of 0.163 mg per 100g.
 The range for the other nutrients are as follows; 73 kcal for Calories, 0.09 g for Protein, 6.5 g for Fat, 3.7 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high vitamin b6 foods in your diet.
 For example 100g of Ham, minced contains 0.26 mg of vitamin b6.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin b6 nutritional content.

 The food with the highest vitamin b6 content per typical serving is Ham, sliced, regular (approximately 11% fat) which contains 0.18 mg in 56 grams 1 serving (or 56 g).
 The precentage of the recommended daily value for this serving is 9 %.
 For this serving the Calories content is 91.28 kcal, the Protein content is 9.3 g, the Fat content is 4.82 g and the Carbohydrate content is 2.14 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b6 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high vitamin b6 content in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin b6.